thehelvijs/Caffeinated/README.md

 </p>

 - Keep in mind - Caffeinated has to be opened before OBS.
 This is an issue that hopefully will be resolved soon.
+- If you are updating to newer version, make sure to "Refresh cache of current page" in OBS after starting Caffeinated.

 ## Troubleshooting
 - If nothing appears on alert test